ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Building a reusable Star Rating component

 Setting default `props` in *React*: `export default function StarRating({ maxRating = 5 }) {}`

+### Handling Hover Events

+So whenever we hover over these stars we get like a temporary rating here exactly with the number of stars that are currently being hovered.

+So the rating is set to five, but again whenever we hover over some other number of stars then that temporarily changes to that rating.
+So what that means is that now we need a *brand new piece of state* to basically store that temporary rating.
+And again, that makes sense because  something should happen on the screen. **So the component should re-render whenever there is some hover event**.
 <!---
 [comment]: it works with text, you can rename it how you want